Jim Thomson (footballer, born 1971)

 James Thomson (born 15 May 1971) is a Scottish footballer.
 Nicknamed 'JT', Thomson was a central defender.
 Thomson's greatest achievements were during his 358 appearances for Queen of the South, where he was club captain.
 Thomson also enjoyed some success in shorter periods at Clyde and Arbroath and also played for Stenhousemuir.
-Thomson had a short spell as caretaker manager of Queen of the South during November and December 2016 and is currently player-manager of Kilsyth Rangers in the SJFA West Region Championship.
+Thomson had a short spell as caretaker manager of Queen of the South during November and December 2016 and was most recently player-manager of Kilsyth Rangers in the SJFA West Region Championship.

 Playing career

 Clyde

 Thomson began his senior football career at Clyde in 1991.
 Thomson made 151 league appearances and scored 11 goals.
 Clyde were Scottish Football League Division Two Champions in 1992–93 when Thomson was at the club and clinched the title at Palmerston Park, Dumfries away to Queen of the South, with a 3–2 win.

 Stenhousemuir

 Thomson then had a short spell with Stenhousemuir during season 1996-97 making thirteen league appearances and scored no goals.